What Happens To Your Used Stuff? 'Secondhand' Tells Of A Billion-Dollar Industry

 To say Secondhand is a book about reusing and reselling would be reductivist and unfair to Minter, considering the amount of research that went into it.
 Sure, reuse is at the core of the book, but it also deals with culture, consumption patterns on a global scale, and the history of garage sales and antique shops.
 It also offers a look into the relationships people establish with things and how those crumble with time and death, both of which help make even the sacred obsolete.
 For example, according to the Association of Cleanout Professionals, "the fee for burning an altar is similar to what would be paid for a Buddhist shrine (one-meter diameter) or a futon: around one hundred dollars."

 Besides making financial and trade data palatable, one thing Minter does exceptionally well is jump from place to place to give readers a good idea at what the market for secondhand goods looks like on a global scale without bogging down the narrative with too many numbers.
-For example, Chapter 5 finds Minter back in Japan, talking to Shigeru Kobayashi, the founder of Hamaya Corporation, one of the world's largest exporters of used hard goods:
+For example, Chapter 5 finds Minter back in Japan, talking to Shigeru Kobayashi, the founder of Hamaya Corp., one of the world's largest exporters of used hard goods:

 "The company's website, brochures, and investor materials include photos of turbaned Afghani traders exchanging boomboxes imported from Hamaya, Cambodian families with furniture imported from Hamaya, and Madagascan children holding thermoses imported from Hamaya."

 Minter looks at the microcosm of individual houses and then at the macrocosm of the world effortlessly.
-He explores the relationship between Mexico and Goodwills in Tucson, the business of importing secondhand clothing in African countries like Benin, Togo, Ghana, Tanzania, and Mozambique, and how a company in Mumbai buys used textiles "from Goodwills and other charities, thrift store chains, and graders across North American and Europe, and resells them around the world."
-Ultimately, his efforts to show the local and global impact of secondhand goods add up to an entertaining, important, and informative book that deals with something we are all part of.
+He explores the relationship between Mexico and Goodwills in Tucson, the business of importing secondhand clothing in African countries like Benin, Togo, Ghana, Tanzania and Mozambique, and how a company in Mumbai buys used textiles "from Goodwills and other charities, thrift store chains, and graders across North American and Europe, and resells them around the world."
+Ultimately, his efforts to show the local and global impact of secondhand goods add up to an entertaining, important and informative book that deals with something we are all part of.

 While the "used-goods business doesn't stand a chance against the low-cost goods that have proliferated globally over the last forty years," the truth is that it will be decades before it phases out entirely, if it ever does.
-Seconhand is a manual to understanding it, but it is a manual written with a lot of heart and with people — not things — as its focus.
-It's a book should buy now instead of waiting for it to show up at your local thrift store.
+Secondhand is a manual to understanding it, but it is a manual written with a lot of heart and with people — not things — as its focus.
+It's a book I'd recommend buying now instead of waiting for it to show up at your local thrift store.

 Gabino Iglesias is an author, book reviewer and professor living in Austin, Texas.
 Find him on Twitter at @Gabino_Iglesias.